sleede/fab-manager/README.md

    For more details about the process, please read the [official RVM documentation](http://rvm.io/rvm/install).
    If you're using ArchLinux, you may have to [read this](doc/archlinux_readme.md) before.

-2. Install NVM, withe the node.js version specified in the [.nvmrc file](.nvmrc).
+2. Install NVM, with the node.js version specified in the [.nvmrc file](.nvmrc).
    For instructions about installing NVM, please refer to [the NVM readme](https://github.com/creationix/nvm#installation).

 3. Install Yarn, the front-end package manager.